GSF Frequently Asked Questions

 Do I have to take a lunch break?

-The federal government requires students who work an eight hour day to take a one hour lunch break.
+Students who work an eight hour day should take a one hour lunch break.
+Students should take at least a 30-minute break after five consecutive hours of work.

 Will I be compensated for extra hours I spend at my summer placement if I work more than 35 hours per week?

-No. Students who work in excess of the 35 hour per week requirement are not compensated for the extra time spent working in their summer placement.
+Students who work in excess of the 35 hour per week requirement must seek approval to receive compensation for overtime work.

 Does the day off for Memorial Day/July 4 get taken out of our GSF stipend?
 Will I be required to make up these hours?
 If I work more than 35 hours a week, can those hours count to make up for Memorial Day and July 4th?

-Students are expected to plan in advance of the holiday, and schedule time with their respective work placement to make up the lost days.
+Students are expected to plan in advance of the holiday, and to speak with their supervisor to either schedule time to make up the lost days or to work overtime.

 GSF only compensates for 35 hours per week.
 If I work for more than that, can I count those excess hours toward my Columbia pro bono requirement?